 3. Your Credibility is Critical

-I have already mentioned this above, but credibility is the key issue in any disability appeal involving a chronic medical condition.
+I mentioned this above, but credibility is key in any disability appeal involving a chronic medical condition.
 For example, symptoms of chronic pain or fatigue can't be measured with an x-ray or other medical tests.
-There is no way to independently verify how much pain you are in, or how fatigued you are.
+There is no way to independently verify how much pain you are in or how fatigued you are.